samsmithnz/AzurePipelinesToGitHubActionsConverter/README.md

   MY_VAR: 'my value'
   ANOTHER_VAR: 'another value'
 ```
-The C# definition for this looks like:
+The C# definition for a dictonary looks like:
 ```C#
 Dictionary<string, string> variables = new Dictionary<string, string>
 {